 All I could think about when our tiny Cessna touched down on the faded airstrip in the middle of nowhere, was that I’d never seen so many rocks in my life.
 How many were there?
 A billion?
-10?
+10 billion?
 I was tired and hot.
 Perhaps I was just hallucinating.

 Drinking in the scenery, I did my best to wrap my head around the view.
 I’ve been to deserts before in Arizona and Morocco, but this was different.
 More a scene from a graphic novel perhaps, with its harsh lines, powerful contrasts and primary colors.
 The clouds above and the gentle slopes of the hills and mountains in the distance provided the only respite from its stunning austerity.

-Bons brings the jeep to a halt—something he does periodically to show me this thing or that— and my eyes fix on a plant I’ve never seen before, a giant green succulent called a euphorbia, vibrating in the breeze like a terrestrial sea urchin—hundreds of them dotted the landscape.
-Bons warns me not to touch.
-The powdery substance on its stems can cause temporary blindness if it gets into your eyes and it’s toxic to humans if eaten—though rhinos devour it with gusto.
-Elephants use them as pillows, he says, and I respond with a stink eye.
+Bons brings the jeep to a halt—something he does periodically to show me this thing or that— and my eyes fix on a plant I’ve never seen before vibrating in the breeze like a terrestrial sea urchin.
+It’s a giant green succulent called a euphorbia, —hundreds of them dotted the landscape.
+Bons warns me not to touch, the powdery substance on its stems can cause temporary blindness if it gets into your eyes and it’s toxic to humans if eaten—though rhinos devour it with gusto.
+Elephants use them as pillows he says, and I respond with a stink eye.
 The next day he shows me a massive euphorbia with a large butt-shaped crater pressed into it and I apologize for my skepticism.
 If only I’d been there to take a photo!

 When I see that my tent has a large veranda, I arrange to have my dinner there on both nights of my stay.
 New York City is famous for a lot of things but stargazing isn’t one of them.
 The camp has a reputation for a spectacular night sky and I thought it would be a perfect opportunity to practice a little night photography.
 My first and last attempt was on safari in Timbavati, South Africa last year and I’d been dying for the right conditions to try it again.

-My first morning I spent with Kangombe, a 38–year old black rhino, who, among 16 other individuals—a soberingly small number—constitutes the largest population of free-roaming, desert-adapted black rhino in Africa.
+My first morning I spend with Kangombe, a 38–year old black rhino who among 16 other individuals (soberingly small number) constitutes the largest population of free-roaming desert-adapted black rhino in Africa.

 It was a bittersweet adventure I’ll always remember and not just because my iPhone alarm went off 50 yards from where Kangombe stood.
 Poachers have whittled the number of black rhinos down in the wild to a mere 5055, and I couldn’t help but wonder whether a poacher’s bullet would inevitably result in Kangombe’s end.